23 Top Movies for Chinese Learners in 2025

 22. Let The Bullet Fly (让子弹飞 / Rang Zi dan Fei) — 2010

-Let the Bullet Fly is a western comedy flick packed with many action scenes.
+Let the Bullet Fly is a Western comedy flick with many action scenes.

 The story narrates a group of thieves who lay in an ambush on a train.
 They did all this to fight against a different group of bandits.
 Sadly, while the film feeds a high level of entertaining humor, the spoken Mandarin dialect is hard to hold for beginners.